-ARMS WORKOUT
+ARMS

-Seated Tricep Extension
+Seated Tricep Extension (Triceps)

-(Triceps)
+- 1. Insert pin into weight stack at desired resistance level. - Attach Tricep Strap to middle pulley cable.
+Sit on seat pad, facing away from the machine.
+Reach behind your head and - grasp the Tricep Strap.

-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Tricep Strap to middle pulley cable.
-Adjust seat pad to a comfortable position. - 3.
-Sit comfortably facing away from the machine.
-Reach behind your head and secure your hands into the loops of the Tricep Strap. - 4.
-Bend slightly at the waist away from the machine.
-Keep your arms bent with your elbows facing forward. - 5.
-Keeping your upper arms motionless, use triceps strength to move the Strap forward and outward in an arcing motion until your arms are fully extended. - 6.
-Pause for a moment, then slowly return the Strap back along the same arc, to the starting position.
+4. Bend at the waist so that your torso is at an approximate 45° angle.
+Keep your hands behind your head and your arms bent with your elbows facing forward. - Keeping your upper arms motionless, use tricep strength to move the Tricep Strap forward and upward in an arcing motion until your arms are fully extended. - Pause for a moment, then slowly return the strap back along the same arc, to the starting position.
 Repeat movement. - 7.
 Exhale on exertion, inhale on return motion.